michael2012z/BitBible/markdown/KJV/files/Job.md

 13. So are the paths of all that forget God; and the hypocrite’s hope shall perish:

-14. Whose hope shall be cut off, and whose trust shall be a spider’s web.web: Heb. house
+14. Whose hope shall be cut off, and whose trust shall be a spider’s web.

 15. He shall lean upon his house, but it shall not stand: he shall hold it fast, but it shall not endure.